Songs about Suicide and Suicide Prevention

-7. "Fire and Rain" by James Taylor
+7. "Fire and Rain" by James Taylor This video is private

 This classic 1970 song is one of Rolling Stone magazine's 500 Greatest Songs of All Time.
 It references the death by suicide of James Taylor's childhood friend, Suzanne Schnerr, as well as his struggle with drug addiction and depression and his reflections on fame.

 Taylor's lingering sense of loss is reflected in the song's famous refrain:

 I've seen sunny days that I thought would never end.